-Substantially all revenue for the three month ended March 31, 2010 and 2011 was generated from customers located in the United States.
-The following carriers (including carriers owned by them) represented 10% or more of our total revenue for the three month ended March 31, 2010 and 2011:
+Substantially all revenue for all periods presented was generated from customers located in the United States.
+Carriers representing 10% or more of our total revenue in any of the three- and six-month periods ended June 30, 2010 and 2011 are presented in the table below.